ministryofjustice/hmpps-arns-risk-actuarial-api/README.md

 docker compose pull && docker compose up --scale hmpps-arns-risk-actuarial-api=0
 ```

-will just start a docker instance of HMPPS Auth.
+will just start a docker instance of Redis, Manage-Offences-Api (wiremock) & HMPPS Auth.
 The application should then be started with a `dev` active profile
 in Intellij.
 Alternatively use a command like:
-`HMPPS_AUTH_URL=https://sign-in-dev.hmpps.service.justice.gov.uk/auth SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun`
+`HMPPS_AUTH_URL=https://localhost:8090/auth SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun`

 ### Running the K6 performance tests locally